instance-id/ncm-rs/README.md

 ---

 > **Warning**
-> Make a backup!

-### Make a backup of your current configuration.
+> Make a backup of your current configuration.
 While NCM will backup your configuration for you, always better to be safe than sorry.

+This package uses a file system symlink to swap/change which configuration Neovim will load.
+When you select a configuration using the load option, it will be symlinked to the `~/.config/nvim` directory.

 > **Note**
-> ### An automated backup and setup process has been added.
+> An automated backup and setup process has been added.

-~~To use this package, first backup your current configuration.
-If requested, automatic backup and movement of the original configuration could be added in the future.
-Unless/until that happens, you will need to move your configuration manually.~~

-> **Note**
-> This package uses a file system symlink to swap/change which configuration Neovim will load.

-When you select a configuration using the load option, it will be symlinked to the `~/.config/nvim` directory.

 ### Install
 ---